5 people found this helpful

 Wettable, Ringable & Scrubbable – Plenty kitchen roll is 40% more absorbent and NEW Power-X ...

-Solution 1: How to clean wooden furniture with just water, vinegar and olive oil
+Solution 1: Clean dirty wooden furniture with just water, vinegar and olive oil

-This cleaning solution is great to freshen up and lightly clean varnished wooden furniture.
+This cleaning solution is great to freshen up and gently clean varnished wooden furniture.
 Olive oil adds moisture and shine to wood, while vinegar cuts through sticky grease and acts as a mild disinfectant.
+And whilst you’ve probably spilt these over your table at various points – it’s the mixture that we’re interested in.

 - 250ml water